 Reduce your eye strain using the 20/20/20 rule.
 Staring at a screen 100% of the day can be rough on the eyes.
 The 20/20/20 rule states that for every 20 minutes spent looking at a screen, a person should look at something 20 feet away for 20 seconds.

 Try not to look directly at the people on your screen, but instead into the camera lens, which helps develop a more natural interaction between participants.

-Limit your physical movements as much as possible, and if you have to move, try to move more slowly so that your movements are not distracting to the other participants and so they don’t appear “choppy.”
+Limit your physical movements as much as possible, and if you have to move, try to move more slowly so that your natural movements are not distracting to the other participants, and so they don’t appear “choppy.”

-Beware of the proceedings.
-While you may be comfortable sitting at your office desk or in your home, what you do is being seen by all of the participants, the sound is being heard, and it is being recorded by a legal videographer and court reporter.
+Be aware of the proceedings.
+While you may be comfortable sitting at your office desk or in your home, what you do is being seen by all the participants, the sound is being heard, and it is being recorded by a legal videographer and court reporter.

 Join by a smartphone or tablet app if you don’t have a good computer with a webcam.

-Do not use your phone to respond to e-mails and text messages while you are using it to participate in a mobile videoconference.
+Do not use your phone to respond to emails and text messages while you are using it to participate in a mobile videconference.
 Everyone will hear the clicks, become distracted, and the sounds can interrupt the audio feed to the legal videographer and court reporter.

 Maximize your smartphone/tablet’s battery life if using it to attend the meeting.

 - Keep your device on the charger whenever possible